Attendance and Punctuality

 Absence due to an appointment

 As a school, we understand that it may be necessary to take a child out of school for an appointment e.g. GP, dentist, physiotherapist etc. during the school day.
 Where possible, we would ask parents to try to minimise the number of appointments made during school hours, and to provide an appointment card/letter to support the absence.
+Where possible, children will be expected to return to school if their appointment is in the morning.
+Likewise, we expect children to be at school in the morning, if their appointment is in the afternoon.
 We thank you in advance for your co-operation with this matter.

 If your child is unable to come to school, we have a new email address that you can contact us on, which will be checked by the office each morning.
 You can still telephone us with absences, but some parents may find it more convenient to send an email.